OliveIsLazy/Project-1.3/How to: GitHub.md

 Repository: A central location in which data is stored and managed.
 Repo is shorthand.

-### Signing up and your Profile Page

-Your chosen email can be hidden from public view.

-Your account must be verified before using.

-Emails are used for *(stub)*

-Your profile essentially three sections: personal information, your repos and your contributions.

 ### Understanding the UI

 #### Black Tool Bar